liulab-dfci/TRUST4/README.md

-			--barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --read1Range INT INT: start, end(-1 for length-1) in -1/-u files for genomic sequence (default: 0 -1) --read2Range INT INT: start, end(-1 for length-1) in -2 files for genomic sequence (default: 0 -1) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)
+			--barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --read1Range INT INT: start, end(-1 for length-1) in -1/-u files for genomic sequence (default: 0 -1) --read2Range INT INT: start, end(-1 for length-1) in -2 files for genomic sequence (default: 0 -1) --UMI STRING: if -b, bam field for UMI; if -1 -2/-u, file containing UMIs (default: not used) --umiRange INT INT CHAR: start, end(-1 for lenght-1), strand in a UMI is the true UMI (default: 0 -1 +) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)
 			--skipMateExtension: do not extend assemblies with mate information, useful for SMART-seq (default: not used)
 			--abnormalUnmapFlag: the flag in BAM for the unmapped read-pair is nonconcordant (default: not set)